MrZakariyya/KeyloggerEncryptionApplication/README.md

 Keylogger Encryption readme
 Synopsis:
-This is a program that records the information from the users keyboard inputs.
-THe program sends the information to two seperate files: One that is plain text and the other file is encrypted.
-Both files are stored in different places on the computer.
+The program I have created is an Keylogger virus.
+This is a virus that creates two files: One file is plain text and it is hidden somewhere in the computers directory file.
+The second file is located on the desktop and it is encrypted via ceaser cipher to make sure that the unsuspecting person does not know what it is you are recording.
+This way you can obtain the infomration you want from the user and prevent getting caught by the user.

 Code Example:
 string RegularAndEncryptedRecordings(string typedkeys);